AlexTISYoung/block_sparse/README.md

 # block_sparse
-block_sparse is a python library for performing basic computations with matrices with a (hierarchical) block-sparsity structure
+block_sparse is a python library for performing computations with matrices with a (hierarchical) block-sparsity structure

 # Main features: